“An exposé of planetary scale.”

 Green's signature is displayed alongside a full-page ad funded by the CATO institute that appeared in numerous newspapers including the Washington Post, the New York Times and the Chicago Tribune in 2009.

-The advertisement responds to President Obama's declaration that "few challenges facing America and the world are more urgent than combating climate change.
-The science is beyond dispute and the facts are clear" by saying that "with all due respect Mr. President, that is not true."
-It goes on to describe how "there has been no net global warming for over a decade," and how global warming is "grossly overstated."
-[6]
+The advertisement responds to President Obama’s declaration that “few challenges facing America and the world are more urgent than combating climate change.
+The science is beyond dispute and the facts are clear” by saying that “with all due respect Mr. President, that is not true.”
+It claims that “there has been no net global warming for over a decade,” and that the dangers of global warming are “grossly overstated.”20Climate Change Reality,” The Cato Institute.

 2008